Trading with indicators

 What are technical indicators?

-Technical indicators are trading tools you can apply to a market’s chart that use mathematical calculations and formulas to give you extra insight into its price movements.
+Technical indicators are tools you can apply to a market’s chart that use mathematical calculations and formulas to give you extra insight into its price movements.
 Instead of relying on the patterns formed by an asset’s live price, they offer an additional dimension to assist in making trading decisions.

 There are hundreds of technical indicators you can use when trading, and more are created all the time.
 However, they fall into two main categories: trending markets and non-trending markets.